NigelOToole/share-url/README.md

 # Share URL
 ### Share a URL with Web Share, copy to clipboard or to a social platform

+Native Web Share API is used if available, can copy link to clipboard and share directly to social media.

 ### [Demo and documentation](http://nigelotoole.github.io/share-url/)

 ---